 Every city and province may regulate wills and testaments differently, so before even writing a will, it would be good to check the regulations in your state so that you’re aware of what the requirements are.

 If you feel inexperienced in the financial or estate planning side of your will, you can always consult a financial or legal professional.
-They can give you their insight on how you can accurately organize your assets throughout your life and after it, and more importantly, how to write your will to ensure your close ones will get their fair share.
+They can give you their insight on how you can accurately organize your personal assets throughout your life and after it, and more importantly, how to write your will to ensure your close ones will get their fair share.